 The great diversity observed at various sampling points could be justified by human frequentation (staff, patients, visitors) and the diversity of frequent human activities (Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023).
 In fact, these premises and materials (hand-washing units and door handles) are frequently used in healthcare, implying that designing policies for optimal hygiene should be rethought in the context.

 The high resistance rates observed in the present study could predict caretaking failure in the case of infections acquired in the UdMTH.
 These resistance rates could initially be attributed to probabilistic use of antimicrobial agents in community and/or hospital, due to economic constraints and resource limitations endured by local populations (Tchoukoua et al., 2018; Fotsing Kwetche et al., 2020; Menteng Tchuenté et al., 2023).
-These constraints are part of the reasons for the frequent uncontrolled use of first-line drugs with broad spectra of action, such as many beta-lactams in connection with their availability, affordability and administration routes.
+These constraints are part of the reasons for the frequent uncontrolled use of first-line drugs with broad spectrum of action, such as beta-lactams in connection with their availability, affordability and administration routes.
 Acknowledging that the routine probabilistic and empiric use of these drugs is core justification for resistant growth, reinforcing individual knowledge and overall regulation appears as a paramount necessity in preventing microbial resistance exacerbation.
 In this regard, the GNR profile to imipenem emerges as a puzzle.
 Not usually recommended, expectation would be high effectiveness.
 The related resistance rate recorded resists clear explanation, but could be in connection with frequent administration of other antimicrobials that select resistance from complex mobile genetic determinants in cross or co-resistance within the polymicrobial population in hospital environments, and consistent with the necessity to reinforce policies for better contextual hygiene (Souza et al., 2021).
 This gap should be fulfilled in order to anticipate effectiveness of therapies with antibiotics sustainably.
 In this vein, investigations through new alternatives like the current one on Cajanus cajan extract should relentlessly be encouraged (Okigbo and Omodamiro, 2007; Kong et al., 2010; Nwachukwu and Uzoeto, 2010; Oyewole et al., 2010; Pal et al., 2011; Pratima and Mathad, 2011; Ahomadegbe et al. 2018; Gargi et al., 2022; Yilwa et al., 2023), primarily for environmental hygiene.

 The phytochemical screening of the hydroethanolic extract of dried leaves of Cajanus cajan (L.) Millsp. revealed the presence of flavonoids, polyphenols, bound quinones, tannins and terpenes, and the absence of alkaloids, saponins, anthocyanins and sterols.
 Several previous studies reported the presence of alkaloids, flavonoids, terpenoids, steroids, phytosteroids, saponins, tannins, phenol, anthraquinones, quinones, xanthoproteins, phlobatannin, coumarins, stilbenoids from these plant’s leaves (Okigbo and Omodamiro, 2007; Kong et al., 2010; Nwachukwu and Uzoeto, 2010; Oyewole et al., 2010; Pal et al., 2011; Pratima and Mathad, 2011; Ahomadegbe et al. 2018; Gargi et al., 2022; Yilwa et al., 2023).
-The absence of some in the present research may be related to the extraction protocol (Moroh et al., 2008; Bagre et al., 2011; Nwachukwu and Uzoeto, 2010; Pratima and Mathad, 2011; Fogue Totzo et al., 2023; Yilwa et al., 2023).
+The absence of some phytochemicals in the present research may be related to the extraction protocol (Moroh et al., 2008; Bagre et al., 2011; Nwachukwu and Uzoeto, 2010; Pratima and Mathad, 2011; Fogue Totzo et al., 2023; Yilwa et al., 2023).
 It may also be linked with geographic, pedologic and anthropologic determinants that could vary with the raw material collection sites (Okigbo and Omodamiro, 2007; Garcia-Salas et al., 2010; Kong et al., 2010; Nwachukwu and Uzoeto, 2010; Oyewole et al., 2010; Pal et al., 2011; Pratima and Mathad, 2011; Ahomadegbe et al. 2018; Gargi et al., 2022; Yilwa et al., 2023).